top of page

 Potential risk of electrocution from high voltage battery, cables & components.

-Electrocution risk from high voltage - stranded energy
+Electrocution risk from DC HV - stranded energy

 No risk